fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ---

-### `client.getVisitorHistory(visitorId: string, filter?: VisitorHistoryFilter): Promise<VisitorsResponse>`
+### `getVisitorHistory(visitorId: string, filter?: VisitorHistoryFilter): Promise<VisitorsResponse>`

-Gets history for the given visitor and given filter, returns a promise with visitor history response.
+Retrieves event history for the specific visitor using the given filter, returns a promise with visitor history response.

 #### Usage